The Mother and Sister of the Artist: Analysis

 When Morisot made this work at the end of 1869, she asked fellow painter Pierre Puvis de Chavannes for advice.
 He only told her to work on the mother's head.
 Later, she told her sister: "I went to Manet's studio on Saturday (...) seeing that I was undecided, he told me enthusiastically: Tomorrow, after sending my painting, I will go see yours, and believe me: I will tell you what to do."

-When, finally Manet come to visit her, Berthe describes in that same letter that he took his brushes and began to apply black on his mother's dress, a favourite colour of him, continuing on the head and even touching the background.
+When, finally Manet come to visit her, Berthe describes in that same letter that he took her brushes and began to apply black on her mother's dress, a favourite colour of his, continuing on the head and even touching the background.
 This whole process made Berthe Morisot very angry, and she wished that they would not have accepted the painting in the salon, calling the final work a "caricature".
 In this way, it is explained why her work as large presence of black, a color hardly used in impressionism, but that it was common in Manet's painting.
 On the other hand, it can also be seen how there are two differentiated spaces between Edna and Mme.
 Morisot.
 While the first is completely illuminated by the clarity of the window, the other appears more in darkness.
 In addition, there is a great contrast between the young woman's pale robe and her mother's black dress.
 Their different attitudes, passive and active, also illustrate the difference between the two women portrayed.